Why is breast screening offered?

 The results of the mammogram will be sent to you and your GP no later than two weeks after your appointment.

-What does it mean if I am called back to an assessment clinic (second stage screening)?
+Need further tests – what it means to be called back to an assessment clinic (second stage screening)

-Some women are called back because the appearance of the x-ray suggests that more tests are needed.
-You will be invited to a specialist breast screening assessment clinic at the Lincoln County Hospital.
-You will be sent an appointment letter with a date, time and venue asking you to attend for second stage screening.
-This letter will also offer you the telephone number of a breast care nurse should you require any further information regarding why you have been recalled.
+You will be given an appointment and will be asked to attend a specialist breast screening assessment clinic at Lincoln County Hospital.
 If the appointment date, time or venue is not convenient all you have to do is ring the screening office on 01522 573999 to alter your appointment.

 What if I need treatment?